 One of the most common questions we get asked: when is the best month to travel to Galapagos?
 Is our vacation to Galapagos in January a good idea, or should we go in December or February?
 Is it too hot / cold / rainy in January?
 Are the January seas warm enough for swimming?
 Our answer is always the same – January is a great month at Galapagos, and so too are all the other months!
 The Galapagos Islands are an all year round travel destination, with comfortable weather and great wildlife viewing every month of the year.
 So yes, January is as good a month as any to visit Galapagos.

-Read on for everything you need to know about Galapagos in JANUARY – temperatures, rainfall and wildlife highlights.
+Read on for everything you need to know about Galapagos in JANUARY – average temperatures, rainfall and wildlife highlights.

 Don’t worry, the Galapagos marine species are also easily spotted in January, even though the warmer seas mean fewer nutrients for them to feed on.
+January is a great month for snorkeling and swimming, ususally no wetsuit is required.

 January at Galapagos is a pleasant month to travel - the sun is just beginning to shine, but few of rains have yet arrived to the islands.
 Temperatures average 30 degrees celcius, with just 1 inch of rain falling though the month.
 So most days you’ll be in shorts and Tshirt and slapping sun cream on your back, but it’s a good idea to keep a raincoat handy too, just in case of January showers.